Original story on tv-bee, re-posted Lily Tredwell, July 2021

 23. The Irish

 The Irish are famous for a few things, having a drink or two, their pubs, their fighting spirit, and Saint Patrick’s Day.
-All of this caused these backpackers from New York to think they would be just fine getting drunk and hitting the street of Dublin.
+All of this caused these backpackers from New York to think they would be just fine getting drunk and hitting the streets of Dublin.
 “I and my friend were goofing around on the streets of Dublin after having more than one delicious Guinness.
 The next thing we knew, we were fined for public intoxication.”

 24. Downgrade

 Coming back from any vacation trip is always a weird feeling.
 You feel sad it’s over, you feel tired and don’t really want to resume your everyday life.
 This tourist experienced a different feeling when he came back home to the States from Europe.
-“Everything felt like it’s a downgrade.
+“Everything felt like it was a downgrade.
 Everything was much bigger, but it was not better.
 The billboards seemed to be full of crappy advertisements, the food was just like the advertisements.”

 25. Integrated